aduggin/csun2013-presentation/README.md

 Lots to build in a relatively short space of time

+Immovable deadline

+A 17 day event - huge traffic so code freeze during event

+Dynamic website - don't get lots of the real data until the actual event

-Waterfall Design with lots of javascript rich interactions
+Design upfront with lots of javascript rich interactions

 Lots of developers in lots of different teams
+	London, Salford and external companies
 	many new to BBC
 	mixed knowledge of accessibility
-	teams spread across the BBC - including external companies

-Waterfall Design with lots of javascript rich interactions

 BBC Standards and Guidelines not up to date - javascript, html5 and aria

-Dynamic website - don't get lots of the real data until the actual event

-Immovable deadline

-Only a 3 week event - huge traffic so code freeze during event

 No single good accessibility resource that shares best practices